 The inflatable penile implant is the most common type of penile implant and allows for better rigidity and the ability to deflate and inflate the implant.
 The other option is a malleable penile implant.
 The surgery to place a penile implant is made through the scrotum where two cylinders are placed in the penis connected under the skin to a pump between the two testicles and also connected to a reservoir.
 This is a self-enclosed system filled with saline and never needs to be refilled – fluid flows from one part of the system to another with the use of the pump.
 The reservoir is placed behind the pubic bone.

-Each implant is custom fitted to you and has incredibly high patient and partner satisfaction rates (>95%).
+Each implant is custom fitted to you and has incredibly high patient and partner satisfaction rates (greater than 95%).
 Over 80% of implants last 10 years or more.

-Risks include bruising, swelling, infection (<1%), mechanical failure, damage to surrounding structures
+Risks include bruising, swelling, infection (less than 1%), mechanical failure, damage to surrounding structures